 Let's create a dynamic shopping list by modifying the layout and adding a component block called RenderShoppingList at the top of the view in src/views/ShoppingList.js.
 Also, make sure to render the block inside the main view so that it is displayed.

-/** * This is the dynamic list block */functionRenderShoppingList(props, container, helper, context) {// This will set default data for the props it parameter "is" missingcontext.setDefault({ products: [] });// Bind function to add a new item to the listconsthandleAddList=this.bind((props) => {consttitle=`List ${props.products.length+1}`;props.products.push({ title: title }); });// Render the HTML listreturn` <section class="product-list"> <ul class="listing">${props.products.map((product) =>`<li class="post-item">${product.title}</li>`).join("")} </ul> <button class="button" onclick="${handleAddList}">Add New Product</button> </section> `;}/** * This is the main view * It will also render the shopping list block component */exportdefaultfunctionShoppingList(props, container, helper, context) {// Render the main HTML with the shopping listreturn` <article class="card-1 border-bottom"> <header class="content-header"> <h1 class="headline-1 mt-0">${props.title}</h1> </header> <section> <h2 class="headline-3 mt-0 pt-6">My list</h2>${this.block(RenderShoppingList)} </section> </article> `;}
+/** * This is the dynamic list block */functionRenderShoppingList(props, container, helper, context) {// This will set default data for the props if it's parameter "is" missingcontext.setDefault({ products: [] });// Bind function to add a new item to the listconsthandleAddList=this.bind((props) => {consttitle=`List ${props.products.length+1}`;props.products.push({ title: title }); });// Render the HTML listreturn` <section class="product-list"> <ul class="listing">${props.products.map((product) =>` <li class="post-item">${product.title}</li> `).join("")} </ul> <button class="button" onclick="${handleAddList}">Add New Product</button> </section> `;}/** * This is the main view * It will also render the shopping list block component */exportdefaultfunctionShoppingList(props, container, helper, context) {// Render the main HTML with the shopping listreturn` <article class="card-1 border-bottom"> <header class="content-header"> <h1 class="headline-1 mt-0">${props.title}</h1> </header> <section> <h2 class="headline-3 mt-0 pt-6">My list</h2>${this.block(RenderShoppingList)} </section> </article> `;}

 Now, visit your development URL with the path /#list (e.g., http://localhost:5173/#list), and you will see that a click event has been added to create a list.
 You will use the same bind function for every event (e.g., onclick, onchange, oninput) to automatically trigger changes.
 If needed, you can disable the automatic updates by passing false as the second argument to the bind function.